Julio Cabral Corrada: Community and social involvement

 In the aftermath of Hurricane Irma and María, Cabral Corrada co-founded Puerto Rico Rising.
 The non-profit effort raised over 5 million pounds of food and supplies among 20 U.S. mainland cities and distributed it, in coordination with other organizations, to feed and supply over 200,000 affected residents of Puerto Rico.

 Cabral Corrada sits on the board of directors of the YoNoMeQuito Social Foundation.
 As reported by NBC News in May 2016, "the goal of the movement is to spread positive energy and motivate 'borícuas', as Puerto Ricans are known, to keep moving forward despite the islands' recent challenges".

-During the COVID-19 Crisis in Puerto Rico, he served as a volunteer of the National Guard, assisting senior officers with logistics and analysis.
+During the COVID-19 pandemic in Puerto Rico, he served as a volunteer of the National Guard, assisting senior officers with logistics and analysis.

 Cabral Corrada is the youngest member of the annual stewardship board of the Museo de Arte de Ponce in Ponce, Puerto Rico.